 The Arizona Revised Statutes also address other non-health professions and the potential need for regulation.
 According to Arizona law, the exclusive purpose of regulating an occupation is “protecting the public interest.”
 Regulation only occurs if the state determines that a lack of regulation would endanger the public — and that public interests cannot be met through private certification.
 When you are being investigated, your best interests are not necessarily being considered, which is why strong legal representation is so important.

-Arizona’s finest professionals face a broad spectrum of allegations — many of which may be entirely unfounded.
+Arizona’s finest professionals face a broad spectrum of legal allegations that can affect licensing — many of which may be entirely unfounded.
 Complaints can be submitted orally or in written form.
 In select cases, the complainant’s identity can be kept private.

-The following are just a few examples of accusations in various fields:
+The following are just a few examples of common licensing accusations in Phoenix and throughout Arizona:

 Complaints may also address rude conduct.
 Typically, this does not result in censure or license suspension, especially if the incident is isolated.
 However, some state licensing boards maintain separate divisions to address these concerns.
 For example, the State Bar of Arizona addresses less severe instances of unprofessional conduct through a special program.
 In select cases, Arizona’s State Bar may resolve disputes between lawyers and clients.

-Whether you’re currently dealing with accusations of sexual misconduct, fraud, or misrepresentation, it’s crucial that you work with a respected license defense attorney.
+Whether you’re currently dealing with accusations of sexual misconduct, fraud, or misrepresentation, it’s crucial that you work with a respected license defense attorney near you.
 Your career depends on it.
-A mere complaint can cause professional catastrophe, even if you succeed in retaining your license.
+A mere complaint can cause professional catastrophe, even if you succeed in retaining your Arizona license.

 Remember, your profession’s board or regulatory department does not have your best interests at heart.
 You are never guaranteed due process.
 In fact, it’s typically the board’s objective to protect the consumer.
 Don’t rely on it to safeguard your career!

-Call an attorney as soon as you suspect allegations have been made that could threaten your career.
-Early on, you’ll meet with your lawyer to discuss pending accusations, career history, and other relevant matters.
+Call a local attorney as soon as you suspect allegations have been made that could threaten your professional licensing or career.
+Early on, you’ll meet with your professional licensing lawyer to discuss pending accusations, career history, and other relevant matters.
 You should come away from this consultation feeling confident about your prospects.
 However, your attorney should also alert you to the significant challenges that lie ahead.

 Once a complaint has been filed, you should receive notice from the board or department responsible for your investigation.
 You may also receive a request for a written response.